Sethjsa/old-sethjsa.github.io/index.md

 ## Miscellaneous

 - You can see what I'm listening to [here](https://last.fm/user/SetheryJ){:target="_blank"}.
 - I speak and understand bits and pieces of French, German, Spanish, Swedish, and Faroese.
+I'm now learning Dutch.
 - I volunteer at the [International Linguistics Olympiad](https://ioling.org/){:target="_blank"}.
 - I take photos on film (see profile picture).
 - I am a hiker.